NeilJustice/FileArb/README.md

    [--random-letters]
 ```

-`filearb create-text-file` creates a text file at a specified `--target` directory containing `--lines` number of lines each containing `--characters` number of `'0'` characters per line or random capital letter characters if `--random-letters` is specified.
+FileArb `create-text-file` creates a text file in a specified `--target` directory containing `--lines` number of lines each containing `--characters` number of `'0'` characters per line or random capital letters if `--random-letters` is specified.

 Console output for `filearb create-text-file --target=. --lines=5 --characters=10` on Linux: